 The only regional holidays observed in Western Australia are alternative dates for the King’s Birthday public holiday.
 These are substitute public holidays, not additional days.

-In 2024, the following regions will celebrate the King’s Birthday on these dates:
+In 2026, the following regions will celebrate the King’s Birthday on these dates:

-- Town of Port Hedland – 5th August
+- Town of Port Hedland – 28th September

-- City of Karratha – 5th August
+- City of Karratha – 28th September

 In previous years, the Shire of East Pilbara (Marble Bar) and Shire of East Pilbara (Newman) celebrated the King’s Birthday on a different day.
 But the last time they did so was in 2020.

-Management Summary Of Australian Public Holidays.
+Summary Of Australian Public Holidays In 2026.

 This table provides a high-level management summary of public holidays in Australia.

-Please note that this table excludes region-specific holidays, such as those listed above for Northern Territory, New South Wales, Tasmania, Western Australia, Victoria, and Queensland.
+Please note that this table excludes region-specific holidays, such as those listed above for the Northern Territory, New South Wales, Tasmania, Western Australia, Victoria, and Queensland.

 At this point, is anyone here considering a move to another state?
 If you live in Tasmania, you might feel as though you’ve drawn the short straw.